 (h) Equipment for serving and distributing food to residents.

-(2) [An assisted living] A program with a licensed capacity of 17 or more beds shall comply with the food service facility regulations in COMAR 10.15.03.
+(2) An assisted livingprogram with a licensed capacity of 17 or more beds shall comply with the food service facility regulations in COMAR 10.15.03.

-(3) [An assisted living] A program with fewer than 17 residents is not required to comply with COMAR 10.15.03 unless required to comply by its local jurisdiction or the Department determines and directs that a program shall comply with particular provisions of COMAR 10.15.03 in order to minimize health risks to its residents.
+(3) An assisted living program with fewer than 17 residents is not required to comply with COMAR 10.15.03 unless required to comply by its local jurisdiction or the Department determines and directs that a program shall comply with particular provisions of COMAR 10.15.03 in order to minimize health risks to its residents.

 (4) An assisted living program with fewer than 17 residents: